Invest in your career

 • Comprehensive curriculum vitae, and

 • Motivation letter: Applicants must upload a one-page motivation letter detailing their prior learning and/or industrial experience relevant to the programme’s minimum admission requirements, specifically exposure to control systems.
-Relevant prior learning may include undergraduate training in chemical, mechanical, or electrical/electronicengineering, or related short courses.
+Relevant prior learning may include undergraduate training in chemical, mechanical, or electrical/electronic engineering, or related short courses.
 If relevant prior learning is lacking, applicants should provide a thorough description of their industrial experience.

 STEP 3: Apply online